marianahiroki/LSE-IP-Fleeing-DV-London/README.md

 ![image](https://github.com/marianahiroki/LSE-IP-Fleeing-DV-London/assets/110165879/055e5e50-4e00-48d6-adb3-1941b3195f26)

-Fig. 19: Diagram showing the possibilities of escaping DV.
+<sub>Fig. 19: Diagram showing the possibilities of escaping DV.
 The purple lines indicate the possibility of returning to the cycle of violence and homelessness, and the green indicates the opposite.
-The arrows designate the direction of movements of survivors (Author, 2022)
+The arrows designate the direction of movements of survivors (Author, 2022)</sub>

 - Future focus on collaborations, deeper analysis, and publication for a broader impact.